peteamiri/Tutorials/Programming_Languages/Python/readme.md

 - When the function is called with keyword arguments (`name="Alice", age=30, city="New York"`), Python collects these keyword arguments into a dictionary called `kwargs`.
 - Inside the function, the `kwargs` dictionary is iterated over using a `for` loop, and each key-value pair is printed.

 `**kwargs` is commonly used when defining functions that need to accept a variable number of keyword arguments, providing flexibility and convenience in function calls.
-It's often used in combination with `*args`, which collects arbitrary positional arguments into a tuple.
+It has often used in combination with `*args`, which collects arbitrary positional arguments into a tuple.
 Together, `*args` and `**kwargs` allow Python functions to handle a wide range of input arguments.

 # Chapter XX Errors and Exceptions
-In Python, an exception is an event that occurs during the execution of a program, disrupting the normal flow of the program's instructions.
+In Python, an exception is an event that occurs during the execution of a program, disrupting the normal flow of the program has instructions.
 When an exceptional condition arises, such as an error or unexpected behavior, Python raises an exception to indicate that something went wrong.
 Exceptions provide a way to handle errors gracefully and ensure that programs can recover from unexpected situations.

 Key points about exceptions in Python: